cedalo/streamsheets-documentation/source/functions/streamsheet/array.rst

    * - Nest
      - Optional.
 Direction on how to nest items, if range has more than one row or column.
 FALSE to nest by column and TRUE to nest by row.
 Default is TRUE.
    * - Flat
      - Optional.
 If this Argument is supplied (any value works!) the returned Array is always nested, even if only one row or column is specified.
-If Argument is missing than the returned array is only nested if their are more than one row or column.
+If Argument is missing than the returned array is only nested if there are more than one row or column.